Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 You can configure an automatic import of returns for a certain time interval, see [Configure the return import](../Integration/04_ConfigureOrdersReturns.md#configure-the-return-import).
 You can also manually trigger the import of returns at any time.

 ## Import orders manually

-If you want to import the orders from a marketplace outside the specified time interval, you can manually trigger the import either for a certain connection or for all configured connection at once.
+If you want to import the orders from a marketplace outside the specified time interval, you can manually trigger the import either for a certain connection or for all configured connections at once.

 ### Import orders for a single connection